bowrango/ClashRoyale/README.md

 # Usage

-The `RoyaleAPI` acts as an intermediary in converting .JSON responses into `networkx` graph structures.
+The `RoyaleAPI` acts as an intermediary in converting JSON responses into `networkx` graph structures.
 A JSON Web Token is used for request authorization, so you must pass in your own `dev_key`, which can be obtained by [creating a Clash Royale API account](https://developer.clashroyale.com/#/register).
 [A proxy solution is also used](https://docs.royaleapi.com/#/).

 This project aims to provide many functionalities in time for analyzing player trends with graph structures.
 Here is some demo code to show off the API:
 ```